Home » Recipes » Side Dishes » Spaghetti Aglio E Olio Recipe

 Add the drained spaghetti to the skillet.
 Toss well to coat the pasta in the garlic butter sauce.
 If the pasta looks dry, add a few tablespoons of the reserved pasta water to loosen the sauce.

-Stir in the remaining 1 tablespoon butter.
+Stir in the remaining 1 tablespoon of butter.

 Step 2: Garnish and serve